Khayele Grober: Career

 Her fame was not limited to the Yiddish cultural scene; in 1935 for instance she had several performances at one of the theatres in the Norwegian capital of Oslo, to great acclaim.

 She was the author of several books and one stage play.
 One of her books was a memoir of her ten years at Habima in Moscow, parts of which were published in Yiddish magazines such as Di idishe tsaytung (The Jewish newspaper) in Buenos Aires, Keneder odler or Keneder Adler (Canadian eagle) in Montreal, and Di shtime (The voice) in Mexico.

 After leaving the Soviet Union she eventually moved to Montreal, Canada in 1939, where she formed the Yidish Teater Group and introduced actors to the Stanislavski method.

-Khayele Grober settled in Israel in 1966, and died in Haifa twelve years later.
+Khayele Grober settled in Israel in 1966, and died in Haifa twelve years later on December 10, 1978.